rixth/zappenstein/README.md

 The recent purchase slides show a static map.
 In Safari, when an image fully loads, if it has been 3D-transformed, it flickers white for a moment.
 I resolved this by implementing the slideContentReady event, which allows the slide renderer code to tell the UI that everything is loaded, and to display the slide.

 Furthermore, when mousing over a 3d transformed element, mousemove events do not have a reliable layerX/layerY value.
 They'll randomly bounce back to other incorrect values for a tick here or there.
+For this reason, I moved to calculating the them manually,  based off the clientX/Y values, and the offset of the stage.

 ### Zappos API